testCodeV01/soft_deleter/README.md

 ```
 So, if you excute `user.soft_delete`, then associations books, and sections are soft deleted.<br />
 And excute `user.restore`, then associations books, and sections are restored.<br />
-It works if dependent destroy description.
+It works with dependent destroy descriptions.
 If not, it doesn't work.

 ## Contributing